-Fraud: Any intentional deception or misrepresentation made by a person with the knowledge that the deception could result in some unauthorized benefit to himself, herself or some other person.
+Fraud is any intentional deception or misrepresentation made by a person with the knowledge that the deception could result in some unauthorized benefit to himself, herself or some other person.
 It includes any act that constitutes fraud under applicable federal or state law.

-Waste: Involves the taxpayers not receiving reasonable value for money in connection with any government funded activities due to inappropriate act or omission by player with control over, or access to, government resources.
+Waste involves the taxpayers not receiving reasonable value for money in connection with any government funded activities due to inappropriate act or omission by player with control over, or access to, government resources.

 False Claims Act

-Provides monetary penalties that can be imposed upon a healthcare provider for knowingly and willfully making false statements or representations in connection with filing a claim seeking reimbursement from a federally funded health care program.
+Provides monetary penalties that can be imposed upon a health care provider for knowingly and willfully making false statements or representations in connection with filing a claim seeking reimbursement from a federally funded health care program.
 In this act, the definition of “knowingly” includes actual knowledge, deliberate ignorance and reckless disregard for the truth.
-Some examples of healthcare fraud have included: certifications and information, lack of medical necessity, duplicate claims for the same service, submitting claims for an excluded provider, inserting diagnosis codes not obtained from a physician or other authorized individual, etc. There is often some falsification of records to support improper billings.
+Some examples of health care fraud have included: certifications and information, lack of medical necessity, duplicate claims for the same service, submitting claims for an excluded provider, inserting diagnosis codes not obtained from a physician or other authorized individual, etc. There is often some falsification of records to support improper billings.

 False Claims Act Whistleblower Employee Protection